wags69a/requests-passing-token/README.md

 I used postman in the customer environment.
 You will have to adjust to your customer.

 #Usage
 This code is meant to be used in a customer environment.
 It will change from each user.
 The URL should match what the customer gives you to test.
+The access token is the 1st API to use.
+The userID and password need to come from the customer.
+The URLs will come from the customer also.

 #DevNet Sandbox
 Does not apply at this time as this example is a real customer.